Best Mesh WiFi for pfSense

 What if you wanted to install mesh networking hardware on your network and have your pfSense firewall handle it all?
 Here’s a hypothetical way that you could possibly do it.

-Mobility is one of the main problems with wireless networks.
+Mobility is one of the main problems with wireless networks and trying to set up Mesh WiFi for pfSense.
 Fortunately, there are two main ways to address this problem.
 You can move the router physically.

 Creating a mesh network is the second way you can connect your nodes.
 Mesh networks are direct connections between nodes on the network.